dynamicwebpaige/azure-workshop/books_we_love.md

 # Books We Love

 A collection of beloved textbooks, as nominated by the Twitter community on September 16th, 2017.
 Ever-growing, parsed by subject, and in no order of preference or impact.
-Nominators indicated by *src*.
+Nominators indicated by *src*, and year refers to the edition in the linked example.

 ### Computer Science